Aircraft livery: Cheatline

 Among the earliest recognisable elements of aircraft liveries was the cheatline.
 A cheatline is a decorative horizontal stripe applied to the sides of an aircraft fuselage.
 The etymology of the term stems from "cheating the eye" because the first cheatlines aimed to streamline aircraft visually by reducing the staccato impact of their cabin windows.
 US carriers like the predecessors of United Air Lines and TWA (then Transcontinental and Western Airlines) adopted cheatlines as early as the 1920s.

 Cheatlines may be in single ("rules") or multiple ("tramlines") bands, and in one or more colours.
 Cheatlines migrated from the window line to below or occasionally above it.
 They also melded other decorative elements like stylised lightning bolts, feathers, moustaches, national flags and colours, and elements of the airline's title and emblem.

-The popularity of cheatlines declined from the 1970s onwards and today they are comparatively rare, except in aircraft liveries which intentionally seek to induce a retro style, perhaps suggesting long tradition.
+Cheatlines declined in popularity from the 1970s onward.
+Today, they often appear in liveries designed to evoke a retro aesthetic or convey a sense of tradition (heritage/retro liveries).
+However, some major airlines continue to employ cheatlines in their standard liveries, such as Air China and Singapore Airlines, where they serve as enduring elements of corporate branding rather than retro stylisation.

+In 2023, Saudia introduced its current brand identity, which included reverting to a cheatline scheme similar to those worn by its aircraft between the 1970s and early 2000s.
+One noticeable difference, however, is that the cheatline itself was moved to beneath the windows, instead of being applied across them.